TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 puts response #=> "You're all grown up."
 ```

-However, if your conditional statements are complicated, then using an `if; else` statement can help to make your code more readable.
+However, if your conditional statements are complicated, then using an `if...else` statement can help to make your code more readable.
 Remember, **above all else, your code needs to be readable and understandable by other people**, especially in the development stage.
 You can always optimize your code for efficiency once it's finished and you're moving to a production environment where speed matters.

+### Assignment
+1. For an overview of flow control, read through this [Ruby Explained: Conditionals and Flow Control](https://www.eriktrautman.com/posts/ruby-explained-conditionals-and-flow-control) article.
+2. For more depth, read the [Flow Control](https://launchschool.com/books/ruby/read/flow_control#conditionals) chapter from LaunchSchool's *Introduction to Programming With Ruby*.

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

-* Launch School's [chapter on flow control](https://launchschool.com/books/ruby/read/flow_control#conditionals) is a good learning resource.
+ - For more on the spaceship operator, see [this Stack Overflow post](https://stackoverflow.com/questions/827649/what-is-the-ruby-spaceship-operator).
+ - For more depth on flow control, read [Zetcode's Flow Control section](http://zetcode.com/lang/rubytutorial/flowcontrol/).
+ - If you want some in-depth practice with these concepts, go through [Learn Ruby the Hard Way](https://learnrubythehardway.org/book/) from [Exercise 27](https://learnrubythehardway.org/book/ex27.html) through Exercise 31.

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you're having trouble answering the questions below on your own, review the material above to find the answer.